jtrfp/jtrfp/doc/MtmWorldStructure.md

-# Describes how worlds are structured in MTM.
+# World structured in MTM

 In MTM tracks are stored in [POD files](PodFormatReference.md).
 Each of those POD file usually has internal sub folders like _art_, _data_, _fog_, _levels_, _models_ and _world_.
 See the [POD file list](PodFileList.md) for more information.